 Boards must be aware that time spent in case management must count toward time engaged in E&T.

-The time a participant spent involved in case management activities with a skilled staff member is tracked in the data entry for Daily Time Tracking for SNAP because that time is considered a job search activity.
+The time a participant spent involved in case management activities with a skilled staff member is tracked in WorkInTexas.com because that time is considered a job search activity.

 It is a Board’s decision whether to set a specific amount of time for appointments.